MagentaManifold/resume/resume.typ

   - Advanced Python programming and generative AI skills developed through building generative neural networks and creating web scraper scripts.
   - Intermediate game development skills gained from creating an online minesweeper game.
   - Intermediate HTML/CSS/JS/Vue3 skills gained from designing and implementing the main page of a music game contest.
+  - Effective backend web developing skills gained from creating backend APIs for a web gallery using Node and Express.js in the course _Programming on the Web_.
+  - Solid low level web programming skills gained from creating a TCP web server using C in the course _Software Tools and Systems Programming_.
-  - Intermediate C programming skills developed through completing the assignments of the course _Introduction to Computer Science II_.
+  - Adequate C programming skills developed through completing the assignments of the course _Introduction to Computer Science II_.

   Soft Skills:
   - Strong communication skills developed through contacting  with contestants of a music game contest.
-  - Strong teamwork skills developed through collaborating with group members in the final project of the course _Software Design_.
+  - Robust teamwork skills developed through collaborating with group members in the final project of the course _Software Design_, incorporating a Scrum workflow.
 ]

 #resume_heading[Education]